 The College undertakes assessment moderation to ensure consistency, equity and fairness in its assessment practices.
+This process provides valuable evaluative feedback.
 Refer Quality Framework and Assessment and Moderation Policy

-Learning and Teaching Committee (LTC)
+• Learning and Teaching Committee (LTC)

 The LTC is responsible for monitoring student progress; reviewing outcomes of student feedback; reviewing student results and reporting to the Academic Board.
 The LTC makes recommendations to the Academic Board on changes to existing courses, including matters relating to delivery.